MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 * `dwSecurityFlags` Flags indicating any certificate errors for the page.

-* `pDualEngineCertificates` A list containing certificate chain for the current entry's page.
+* `pDualEngineCertificates` A list containing the certificate chain for the current entry's page.

 * `cCertificateChainBlobs` The number of items in `pDualEngineCertificates`.